Chart Color Schemes

 An assessment of population growth drivers in Peregian Beach - Marcus Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Peregian Beach - Marcus Beach's population was around 4,343 as of Aug 2025.
-This reflected an increase of 236 people (5.7%) since the 2021 Census, which reported a population of 4,107 people.
-The change was inferred from the estimated resident population of 4,355 from the ABS as of June 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equated to a density ratio of 317 persons per square kilometer, providing significant space per person and potential room for further development.
-Peregian Beach - Marcus Beach's 5.7% growth since census positioned it within 0.8 percentage points of the SA3 area (6.5%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 80.4% of overall population gains during recent periods.
+Peregian Beach - Marcus Beach's population is around 4,343 as of Nov 2025.
+This reflects an increase from 4,107 people in the 2021 Census to 4,355 in June 2024, with an additional 22 validated new addresses since the Census date.
+The population density is 317 persons per square kilometer.
+Since the census, the area's growth of 5.7% is within 0.8 percentage points of its SA3 area (6.5%).
+Population growth was primarily driven by overseas migration contributing approximately 80.4% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections were adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, over this period, projections indicated a decline in overall population, with the area's population expected to contract by 127 persons by 2041 according to this methodology.
-However, growth across specific age cohorts was anticipated, led by the 65 to 74 age group, which was projected to grow by 100 people.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+According to these projections, over this period, the area's population is expected to contract by 127 persons by 2041.
+However, growth across specific age cohorts is anticipated, with the 65 to 74 age group projected to grow by 100 people.

 Frequently Asked Questions - Population